 |Lake Batur Opening Hours|

 |Every day except Nyepi||Open 24 Hours|

 |Natural Hot Spring||07:00 – 19:00|

-Accommodations near Batur Lake are generally affordable, with rates start around Rp200.000 for a night.
+Accommodations near Batur Lake are generally affordable, with rates starting around Rp200.000 for a night.
 Several upscale hotels are also available by the lakeside.
 Restaurants can be found practically everywhere.

 However, prepare cash since in the village, some don’t accept cards as payment and there isn’t any ATM nearby.
-The nearest ATM machine is near the line of cafes at Penelokan street.
+The nearest ATM machine is near the line of cafes on Penelokan street.

 How To Get To Lake Batur

 A motorcycle provides more flexibility and is cheaper.
 It cost Rp50.000 to Rp70.000 for day rent.
-However, drive carefully as the road has quite a traffic full of vehicles especially tourists buses.
+However, drive carefully as the road has quite a traffic full of vehicles, especially tourist buses.
 There are several routes.
 The most popular is the Kuta – Ngurah Rai Bypass – Ubud – Tampaksiring – Kintamani.

 There is public transport that stops around the Kintamani area.
 But it doesn’t reach the lake.
 The bus, DAMRI bus departs at 8 AM from Bali airport and will stop at Ulun Danu Batur temple at around 10:15 AM.
 The bus fare is Rp35.000.
 And from the temple, it is still 13 KM to go.

 Lake Batur’s location is in Songan B village, Kintamani, Bangli regency, Bali 80652.